 Nevertheless, some circumstances require a legal challenge such as:

-- ECO doubting the genuine intentions to visit the UK
+2. ECO doubts the genuine intentions of the applicant to visit the UK

-When the reasons stated by an ECO are something terming an applicant not being a genuine visitor with no intention to return to the home country; normally there are no additional documents an applicant can submit to prove his/her case.
-Under such circumstances, an applicant may need to take legal action or at least a professional drafting of the Application.
-Accordingly, a specialist visitor visa lawyer may explain the bonafide of the applicant in a befitting and clear manner.
+Perhaps, when the ECO in the refusal letter alleges that an applicant is not a genuine visitor with no intention to return to the home country and applicant has no additional documents prove his/her case then an applicant may need to take legal action or at least a professional advice.

-One needs to appeal or judicial review if there is a previous exclusion order to exclude the applicant from the United Kingdom for a particular period of time.
+In fact, one needs to either appeal or judicial review if there is a previous exclusion order to exclude the applicant from the United Kingdom for a particular period of time.
 For instance for the use of deception.
-If there was an obvious misunderstanding or mistake on part of the ECO, it might be plausible to remedy this through a reconsideration request or a fresh application, but in most of the cases, a legal challenge is inevitably required.
+Perhaps, if there was an obvious misunderstanding or mistake on part of the ECO then it might be plausible to remedy this through a reconsideration request or a fresh application.
+However, in most of the cases, a legal challenge is quite inevitable in such circumstances.

 - How many British citizens living abroad and migrants in the UK?